Our suggestions of what to do in Minsk, following our visit to the capital city of the Republic of Belarus

-Close by is the Island of Courage and Sorrow (also known as the Island of Tears), a haunting monument dedicated to Belarusian soldiers who lost their lives fighting for the Soviet Union in Afghanistan.
+Close by is the Island of Tears (also known as the Island of Courage and Sorrow), a haunting monument dedicated to Belarusian soldiers who lost their lives fighting for the Soviet Union in Afghanistan.

 Crossing the river and leaving the Old Town behind, you will end up on the Lenin overpass (near Nyamiha metro station).
-Note the irony of the stirring socialist-era sculpture above the capitalist-era KFC(!!) before checking out the Church of Saint Peter and Saint Paul which is dwarfed by some heavy duty concrete structures.
+Note the stirring Soviet-era bas-relief on the facade of the Belarusian Fashion Centre (House of Fashion) before checking out the Church of Saint Peter and Saint Paul which is dwarfed by some heavy-duty concrete structures.